 When the idea for FillMyBus came about, we knew it could apply to many different industries.
 However, little did we know that weddings would become one of our most prominent markets.

 Another repeating theme from our feedback is from the guests themselves, and it involves their need for accommodation.
 If you have a wedding in the countryside many of your guests will book accommodation in the nearest town.
 This in itself has its pitfalls, as most weddings start around 12:30-13:00 which either requires the hotel/air bnb to allow a very early check in or you book for 2 nights.
+In some cases it’s the guests enquiring about wedding bus hire as the bride and groom simply don’t have the time or money.

 An example from our own experience